Farming, food and yam: language and cultural practices among Ikaan speakers

 The collection contains photography as well as audio and video recordings of village life that were shot by the school children in the community.
 Children filmed their family members making baskets or frying gaari, interviewed them about their past and filmed each other on their farms or while helping in the house.
 Photography and video shot by the children in 2013 as part of the Ikakumo Photography School held by Asya Gefter with help from Adesoji Olusi and Sophie Salffner was put together in an exhibition shown in London, Ikakumo and Ibadan.

 The collection further contains films of a traditional funeral for a very old lady and interviews with the family of the old lady and with the people who participated in the funeral.
 Funerals such as this one are held only rarely these days because very few worshipers of the traditional faith remain.
-We are most grateful to the Obagaye family, who have given us permission to film the funeral and to deposit the data with the archive.
+We are most grateful to the Obagaye family, who have given us permission to film the funeral and to collect the data with the archive.

 Finally, the collection includes a video album where people who contributed to the documentation introduce themselves and talk about how they helped with the documentation.
 Some people also added prayers, good wishes and small speeches to the video album.
 The video album is still in progress and we are inviting contributors to have their own video taken.